i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/api/methods/cmdb.external.md

 -   A special feature of MV: **MV entries can be edited manually even if they come from a data source**
 -   The other way round, however, i.e. manually created multi-value category entries remain protected from access by the data source
 -   But there is also an exception here, namely for single-value categories: **Manually created single-value category entries can be manipulated by data sources**
--   There is also an unauthorized and unmappable case at the bottom right: The data source **"source-2"** cannot have a CPU entry in an object that is managed by **"source-1"**
+-   There is also an unauthorized and unmappable case: The data source **"data-source-2"** cannot have a CPU entry in an object that is managed by **"data-source-1"**

 ## cmdb.external.push.v2